Curdflappers/CalculatorGame/README.md

 ## Developer Mode

-Running the developer mode allows for test cases to be written automatically via a test factory while using the program as normal.
+Running the developer mode allows for test cases to be written automatically via a test factory while using the solver as normal.
 For more information, see [Testing: Test Cases](./docs/testing.md#test-cases)

 ## Roadmap